Dr. Angelo Battiston

-- Research emphasis concerning manual therapies (specifically chiropractic) influence on perception, human performance (behaviour) and cognition in all sporting populations, with a specific interest in the professional adolescent population.
+- Research emphasis concerning manual therapies (specifically chiropractic) their influence on perception, human performance (behaviour) and cognition in all sporting populations, with a specific interest in the professional adolescent population.

 - Clinical Tutor

-- Course Leader MSc (APP) FMS Health
+- Unit Leader MSc (APP) Functional Musculoskeletal Health

 Battiston, A.L.M., 2010.
 Performance or Participation for Children – Where to Draw the Line?
 Clinical Chiropractic, 13 (1) 1-40